naxxfish/naxxfish-dot-net/content/about/index.md

 ---
 **👋🏻 Hi, I'm Chris.**

 Nice to meet you!
-I'm from London, UK &ndash; which is where I presently live and work for [Citymapper](https://citymapper.com).
+I'm from London, UK &ndash; which is where I presently live.
+I work for [Media Molecule](https://www.mediamolecule.com/).

 * I'm a [photographer][1], and have published a [series of zines about phone boxes](https://parallaxphotographic.coop/shop/chris-roberts-kiosk-volumes-1-and-2/).